SteveBarnett/Writing-Workshops-and-Talks/README.md

 Some notes on presenting ideas.
 Make it...

 - **Social**
+    - Connect everyone by showing shared experiences, especially struggles and failures.
     - Work in groups and pairs.
-Use pair share / teach back activities.
+    - Use pair share / teach back activities, have accountability buddies.
-    - Connect with them by showing shared experiences, especially struggles and failures.
-    - Connect them with each other by showing shared experiences.
 - **Physical**
     - Get them moving.
 Use activities like show of hands, walk around the room.
     - Have breaks that involved leaving the table.